 It’s important to consider that VR puts a heavy strain on batteries, as many mobile games and apps do.
 Users may need to recharge their phones after a couple of hours of use depending on the smartphone’s capacity.

 What will VR be like in the future?

 The ideal VR headset will have the power of tethered PC VR with the freedom and mobility of standalone virtual reality headsets.
 It will have inside-out tracking, thus eliminating the need for external cameras and sensors.

 It is becoming possible for certain VR headsets such as the VIVE Pro to integrate augmented reality (AR), providing true mixed reality (MR).

 Also, more content– both quality and quantity– is inevitable and necessary to the survival of virtual reality.
 This content will stretch out from casual games, movies, and rides to reach educational, professional, and industrial users.

-Disclaimer: although we strive to provide fresh content, information and technology in the virtual reality sector is in constant evolution.
+Disclaimer: Although we strive to provide fresh content, information, and technology in the virtual reality sector are in constant evolution.
 We recommend doing complementary research before taking any decisions.